Reports of the death of the £10 flight are greatly exaggerated

 Of course Ryanair is perfectly happy to charge £200 or £300 where it can, which is when demand is strong – as it certainly is to and from the Mediterranean this summer.
 And Mr O’Leary’s comments are designed to manage passengers’ expectations of paying steadily more for their flights.

-But the airline’s business model requires there always to be some ultra-low fares.
+But the airline’s business model requires there are always some ultra-low fares.
 Ryanair is “yield passive, load factor active”.
 That means its main focus is to fill planes, regardless of how low the fare must be to achieve that goal – and how high the cost of fuel.

 Take that €10.99 Dublin-Stansted fare next Wednesday.
 The outbound flight is a popular one, allowing passengers heading for the Irish capital to leave central London at 5 or 6pm and still arrive at Dublin airport at 9.30pm – with plenty of time to reach their final destination.